You see, the UK can still bloody well innovate in aeronautics.

 On a shoestring budget of £6.2million over 5 years the programme has recently flown its first prototype.

-The challenge now is to move beyond development and to prove it is a viable production concept.
+The challenge now is to move beyond development and to prove it is a viable product concept.